Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsection{Data}

-An overview of the data is provided in Fig. \ref{fig:data}.
-We retrospectively included the CT and MRI scans from female patients (age range 22 - 95 years), who received radiation treatment in the lower abdominal region between the year 2009 and 2019 at Amsterdam University Medical Centers, location AMC, Amsterdam.
+An overview of the data is provided in Figure \ref{fig:data}.
+We retrospectively included the CT and MRI scans from female patients (age range 22 - 95 years), who received radiation treatment in the lower abdominal region between the year 2009 and 2019 at the Amsterdam University Medical Centers, location AMC, the Netherlands.
 The data was transferred in anonymized form through a data transfer agreement.
-A subset of these scans was the same as used in a previous study \citep{GrewalLandmark}.
+A subset of these scans was the same as used in a previous study \cite{GrewalLandmark}.